Overview: Important Due Dates for 2018 Service Learning

 - Purpose: Service Learning is committed to Additionally, your feedback on your Service-Learning experience helps us shape our program to make it the best fit for our students.

 - Weekly Service Hours Logs: Develops accountability by tracking service hours worked by student.
-Due to Charles Stephens each Friday by 3:00 PM.
+Email electronic copy to Charles Stephens each Friday no later than 3:00 PM.
 Participants may email a picture copy with your site supervisor's signature.

 - Reflection Questions/Classroom Requirements: Faculty will measure student learning by asking students to reflect on their experiences while engaging with the community at the sites.
 These can be weekly or mid-term journaling, or end of semester capstone project.